anon-user3000/term-deposit-calc/README.md

 ## Design Decisions:

 -   All time will be in decimal years.
+-   All percentages will be decimal percentages (ex: 0.01 instead of 1%)
 -   Result will be rounded only when shown to the user.

+## TODO:

+-   Constants enum
+-   Input validation